 Brenda loves cooking, gardening and preserving, canning, freezing, making jams and jellies.
-She also enjoys music: singing, playing the piano, flute and guitar.
+She also enjoys music (singing, playing the piano, flute and guitar), bicycling, and hiking.
 She met her husband, Mark, at Hesston College, Hesston, Kansas, where she studied Business Management, and Mark studied Aviation.

 Mark flew commercially for thirty years, during which most of the time was spent as Captain with Piedmont Airlines.
-Mark currently works in corporate aviation and enjoys restoring vintage Ford Mustangs and pick-up trucks, while contract flying on occasion.
+Mark currently works in corporate aviation and enjoys restoring vintage Ford Mustangs and pick-up trucks, bicycling, hiking and reading.

 We, the Millers, both enjoy serving the community through the local church.

 Our eldest son, Brandon, graduated from Penn State with a B.S. in Aerospace Engineering and is employed by Textron Systems, Hunt Valley, Maryland.
 His wife Lexi is a Membership Retention Coordinator for a country club.
 They reside in the Baltimore area.

-Son, Adam, graduated from Houghton College in New York with a B.A. in Psychology, and from Central Penn College in Lancaster, PA with an A.A. in Physical Therapy Assistant.
+Son, Adam, graduated from Houghton College in New York with a B.A. in Psychology, and from Central Penn College in Lancaster, PA, with an A.A. in Physical Therapy Assistant.
 He is employed as a PTA at a physical therapy clinic.
 His wife, Beverly, is an electrical engineer for GoreTex in Elkton, Maryland.
 They reside in Landenberg, PA.
-Adam is employed as a PTA.

 Mark’s son, Tim, currently lives and works in Pheonix, Arizona.